 Carl Gustaf married Silvia Sommerlath on 19 June 1976 at Stockholm Cathedral after a four year romance which had to be kept secret while his grandfather was alive.
 Since Silvia was neither Swedish nor royal, any marriage would have been prohibited by law so Carl Gustaf and Silvia had to wait until the laws could be changed.
 Silvia gave birth to their first child, Victoria, on 14 July 1977 and she became the Crown Princess two years later when the government changed the laws to allow absolute primogeniture where the eldest child inherits regardless of gender.
 Carl Gustaf was not pleased with the decision as his son, Carl Philip, who had been born on 13 May 1979, was now denied his position as heir apparent.
 Carl Gustaf and Silvia’s last child, Madeleine, was born on 10 June 1982.

-Over the past few years, the Swedish monarchy has grown in popularity with the weddings of the king’s three children and the births of seven grandchildren.
+Over the past few years, the Swedish monarchy has grown in popularity with the weddings of the king’s three children and the births of eight grandchildren.
 Crown Princess Victoria married Daniel Westling in 2010 and their daughter, Estelle, born in February 2012, made Swedish history by becoming the first female to be born with a right to inherit the crown as well as the first to be born of a female heir apparent.
 Estelle was joined by her younger brother, Oscar, Duke of Skane, on 2 March 2016.

 On 8 June 2013, the youngest daughter, Madeleine, married British-born American financier Christopher O’Neill and they have three children: Leonore, Duchess of Gotland, born on 20 February 2014; Nicolas, Duke of Angermanland, born on 15 June 2015; and, Adrienne, Duchess of Blekinge, born on 9 March 2018.
 Although Christopher O’Neill does not have a royal title, Madeleine has retained her rank and her children are in the line of succession.

 On 26 April 2018, Carl Gustaf became the longest-reigning monarch in Swedish history, having surpassed Magnus IV’s reign of 44 years and 222 days.
 When his daughter succeeds, she will be the fourth queen regnant in Swedish history and the first to carry the name Victoria unless she chooses to use another name.
 In 2019, Carl Gustaf announced he was rescinding the royal status of all grandchildren, excluding those born to the Crown Princess, however they will retain their royal titles and their place in the line of succession.

 Carl XVI Gustaf is a great-great grandson of Queen Victoria and Prince Albert as his mother, Sibylla, was the granddaughter of Leopold, Duke of Albany, their youngest son.
 However, he is also a great-great grandson on his father’s side as Gustaf Adolf was the grandson of Arthur, Duke of Connaught, their third son.